kolatts/ChurnZero.Sdk/README.md

 ## Purpose
 The purpose of this library is to create an easy-to-use means for .NET developers to incorporate Churn Zero into applications.

+*Note that until 1.x is formally released, all implementation is subject to change.
+Use at your own risk of refactoring.*

+## Supported Direct Functionality
 | API | Functionality | Basic Support | Custom Field Support
 |-|-|-|-|
 | HTTP | Setting Account Attributes (single) |✅|✅